kmorris896/rapture-discord-server-documentation/channel_text/landing-zone/initiation.md

 You will see a few more channels now.  <#760644474127908925> is now available if you have any questions regarding the rules or the server.
 Keep in mind that slow-mode is activated so you can only send a message every few seconds, longer if the server is being raided.

-Before you gain access to the rest of the server, you must create an introduction and fill out your <#752159904722190387>.
+Before you gain access to the rest of the server, you must create an introduction.
 This helps everyone get to know you a bit.
 For your introduction, please use this format:

 -- message break --